 - Canvas support

-- One-on-One support using more enhanced syllabus components (drop-in or by appointment)
+- One-on-One support using more enhanced syllabus components (by appointment)

 - Uploading Your Syllabus to Canvas Guide

 - Templates, sample syllabi and collaborative space.
-If you would like to work and collaborate with colleagues in a comfortable space (free coffee and snacks), please feel free to come to the Center for Learning and Technology anytime from 9am-5pm.
+If you would like to work and collaborate with colleagues in a comfortable space (free coffee and snacks), please feel free to come to the Center for Learning and Teaching anytime from 9am-5pm.
+During COVID-19, the physical CLT is closed until further notice.
+You can schedule an appointment with us here.